Chengcheng-Xiao/VASP_BOND_FIX/README.md

 ATOM3# ATOM4# BOND_LENGTH2
 ...
 ```
 Then a regulary relaxiation can be performed.

-## Caveats

-1. The convergence criteria is based on energy difference between (`d E` in output log) two consecutive ionic steps, this is not always right.

-2. Force convergence (`EDIFFG`<0) not implemented.

 ## Notes